raditya1117/HoneyBadger/fastapi-testing/article.md

 In FastAPI, the "404 Not Found" error indicates that the URL path or endpoint we are trying to access through the API request does not correspond to any defined endpoint in the FastAPI application.

-### 2. What is 422 unprocessable entity in FastAPI?
+### 2. What is 422 Unprocessable Entity in FastAPI?

-In FastAPI, the "422 Unprocessable Entity" error indicates that the server understands the content type and syntax of payload in the request, but it cannot process the request due to semantic errors in the request body, such as missing required fields, incorrect data types, invalid data format, or mismatch in parameter handling.
+In FastAPI, the "422 Unprocessable Entity" error indicates that the server understands the content type and syntax of the payload in the request, but it cannot process the request due to semantic errors in the request body, such as missing required fields, incorrect data types, invalid data format, or a mismatch in parameter handling.

 ### 3. Should I return 204 or 404?
 You should return 404 if the requested resource or endpoint doesn't exist.
-On the other hand, 204 should be used when the request is processed successfully but there is no content to return in the response body.
+On the other hand, 204 should be used when the request is processed successfully, but there is no content to return in the response body.

 ### 4. Should HTTP delete return 200 or 204?
 You should use the "204 No Content" status for successful delete operations if you don't need to send back any information to the client in response.
-However, if you want to return information like confirmation message or details about the deleted resource, you should use the "200 OK" status.
+However, if you want to return information, such as a confirmation message or details about the deleted resource, you should use the "200 OK" status.

 ### 5. How to avoid CORS error in FastAPI?
-To avoid cross origin resource sharing (CORS) errors in FastAPI, you can use CORSMiddleware in your FastAPI application to allow cross origin requests.
-The following is a sample code to implement cross origin resource sharing in FastAPI apps.
+To avoid cross-origin resource sharing (CORS) errors in FastAPI, you can use CORSMiddleware in your FastAPI application to allow cross-origin requests.
+The following is a sample code to implement Cross-Origin Resource Sharing (CORS) in FastAPI applications.
 ```
 from fastapi.middleware.cors import CORSMiddleware

-# Define a list of origins that are allowed to make cross origin requests.
+# Define a list of origins that are allowed to make cross-origin requests.
 origins = ["http://localhost.honeybadger.io", "https://localhost.honeybadger.io", "http://localhost", "http://localhost:8080"]

 # Add middleware to the FastAPI app